ketocamerons/Blog-Backup/source/_posts/Almond-Joy-Bars.md

 # Ingredients
 ## Chocolate / Carob Base:
 - 1/2 cup coconut oil (palm shortening would work well too, as well as butter)
-- 1/2 cup almond butter (any nut or seed butter would work, but almond is especially nice) See Homemade Nut / Seed Butter.
-Use coconut butter for AIP.
-Here's how to make your own.
+- 1/2 cup almond butter (any nut or seed butter would work, but almond is especially nice)
 - 1/4 cup granulated sweetener or appropriate substitute (for candida diets, xylitol and erythritol work well.
 4-6 scoops stevia extract is a good alternative)
 - 6 Tbsp cocoa (for more health benefits, use raw cacao, or use carob for AIP)
 - 3 Tbsp additional sweetetner (I use vegetable glycerine, xylitol, erythritol, or any combination thereof, due to being on a candida diet, which I started a number of years ago.
 Use a little more if using erythritol since it isn't as sweet.
 You could use my DIY Truvia or 1½ scoops stevia as well)